 May 11, 2015 – Executive Director Michael J. Sale, using authority delegated from the LIHI Governing Board and a full review of the Application Reviewer’s report and all public comments and additional materials provided by the Applicant, has determined that the Webster Pembroke Hydroelectric Project (FERC No. 3185) satisfies the LIHI Certification Criteria.
 The effective certification date for the Webster Pembroke Project is February 23, 2015 for a five (5) year term, which will expire on February 23, 2020, with the following conditions:

-- Facility owner shall complete the agreed upon water quality sampling in 2015, receive satisfactory determination from New Hampshire Department of Environmental Services (NHDES) that facility does not negatively impact water quality, and provide results to LIHI by December 31, 2015.
+- Condition Satisfied in 2018.
+Facility owner shall complete the agreed upon water quality sampling in 2015, receive satisfactory determination from New Hampshire Department of Environmental Services (NHDES) that facility does not negatively impact water quality, and provide results to LIHI by December 31, 2015.

-- Facility owner will comply with updated fish passage installation plants in 2015 as specified in the MOA with USFWS, obtain written approval of any required modifications, and report results to LIHI by December 31, 2015.
+- Condition Satisfied in 2017.
+Facility owner will comply with updated fish passage installation plants in 2015 as specified in the MOA with USFWS, obtain written approval of any required modifications, and report results to LIHI by December 31, 2015.

 - Facility owner will perform bypass flow study in consultation with USFWS and NHFG in 2015 and provide results to LIHI by December 31, 2015.

-- Facility owner will complete the Operations and Flow Monitoring Plan as required by MOA, obtain written approval by USFWS, and provide results to LIHI by December 31, 2015.
+- Condition Satisfied in 2018.
+Facility owner will complete the Operations and Flow Monitoring Plan as required by MOA, obtain written approval by USFWS, and provide results to LIHI by December 31, 2015.